DaleOrders/AWS-Study-Notes/README.md

 - DB or DB version that AWS doesn't provide.
 - You might need a specific version of an OS and DB that AWS doesn't provide.

 #### 1.10.2.2.
-Reasons why you really shouldn't run a database on EC2
+Reasons why you REALLY shouldn't run a database on EC2

 - **Admin overhead** is intense to manage the EC2 host.
 - Backup and Disaster Management adds complexity.